-Do not use Form 843 to request a refund of income tax or to amend a previously filed income tax return.
+Do not use Form 843 to request a refund of income tax.
+Employers cannot use Form 843 to request a refund of FICA tax, RRTA tax, or income tax withholding.
+Also do not use Form 843 to amend a previously filed income or non-FUTA employment tax return.

 Note.
-You cannot request an abatement of income, estate, or gift taxes.
+You cannot use Form 843 to request an abatement of income, estate, or gift taxes.
+Employers cannot use Form 843 to request abatement of FICA tax, RRTA tax, or income tax withholding overpayments.